nus-cs2103-AY2021S1/tp/docs/team/vielheim.md

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to undo/redo previous commands.
-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
+* **New Feature**: Implemented `Suspect` class in PIVOT.
+(Pull request [\#78](https://github.com/AY2021S1-CS2103-F09-2/tp/pull/78))
+  * What was done: Set up the base class `Suspect` and refactored relevant components of a `Case` to accommodate for the `Suspect`.
+  * What it does: The base class and the refactored components will then further be used by the team to develop the `Case` class, a major component in PIVOT.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
+  * Highlights: This enhancement affects existing commands and commands to be added in the future.
 It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
+The implementation was carefully designed to integrate with the existing commands, keeping in mind of future extensions.
-  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

-* **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.
+* **New Feature**: Implemented `Description` class in PIVOT.
+(Pull request [\#81](https://github.com/AY2021S1-CS2103-F09-2/tp/pull/81))
+  * What was done: Set up the base class `Description` and refactored relevant components of a `Case` to accommodate for the `Suspect`.
+Abstracted most of the common functionalities of `Description`, `Title` and `Name` into a parent `Alphanumeric` class.
+  * What it does: The base class and the refactored components will then further be used by the team to develop the `Case` class, a major component in PIVOT.
+  * Highlights: This enhancement affects existing commands and commands to be added in the future.
+It required an in-depth analysis of design alternatives.
+The implementation was carefully designed to integrate with the existing commands, keeping in mind of future extensions.

+* **New Feature**: Implemented `AddDescriptionCommand` in PIVOT.
+(Pull request [\#126](https://github.com/AY2021S1-CS2103-F09-2/tp/pull/126))
+  * What was done: Set up the command class as well as its `Parser` to parse the command in PIVOT.
+  * What it does: The user can now add a `Description` to a `Case` by calling `add desc d:[description]`.
+  * Highlights: This enhancement builds on existing commands and allows extensions for commands added in the future.
+It follows existing design structures for its implementation.
+It was carefully designed to integrate with the existing commands, keeping in mind of future extensions.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=Vielheim&tabRepo=AY2021S1-CS2103-F09-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code)